SamB-C/ChocoCollection/Info.md

 WelcomeInput - "Welcome to the Chocolate Bank recording service.
 To check in a chocolate as a number, say the number, then record its fun fact."
 Misc:
 Delete - "Would you like to delete this number?
 Say 'Delete' to delete, or 'Cancel' to exit the program."
+ConfirmRecording - "Are you happy with the recoding?
+Say 'Confirm' to confirm, or 'Redo' to redo."
 10 - Spare number (Must stay spare)

 WAV files > 10 are audio files that can be linked to chocolate bars.